 - Browse the stalls and shops filled with vintage treasures in and around Camden Market.

 Best London toyshops

 - Be wowed by two floors of bricks and fun in-store activities at the LEGO Store in Leicester Square.

 - London’s most famous toyshop, Hamleys in Regent Street, has seven floors of games, toys and gadgets.

 - Established in 1856, the theatre-themed Benjamin Pollock’s Toyshop is bursting with paper toy theatres, globe puppets and marionettes.

 - The Harry Potter Shop at Platform 9¾ features a magical range of collectibles, including wands and time turners, as well as board games and mugs.

-- Feel the magic when you step inside the Disney Store on Oxford Street.
-Great for kids and adults alike, don’t miss the 267ft-high Princess Castle with an animated clock.
+- Feel the magic when you step inside the Disney Store on Oxford Street, which is great for kids and adults alike.

 Homeware and furniture shops

 - Find everything for the home, including furniture and gardening accessories, in Heal’s, an elegant shop on Tottenham Court Road.